captnofdead/Tetris_game/README.md

 Tetris Game Language.

 The language is called 'CCLang'.
 Snippet of CClang is shown below.
-User can set the values as per his/her choice in the gglmao.txt file.
+User can set the values as per his/her choice in the cclang_script.txt file.

 ```
 BOARD : 10 10